ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-In order to ensure this, the client selects a relay (that serves the oblivious relay resource) that it trusts will protect this information by forwarding the encapsulated request and response without passing it to the server (that serves the Oblivious Gateway Resource).
+In order to ensure this, the client selects a relay (that serves the oblivious relay resource) that it trusts will protect this information by forwarding the encapsulated request and response without passing it to the server (that serves the oblivious gateway resource).

 In this section, a deployment where there are three entities is considered:

 * A client makes requests and receives responses
 * A relay operates the oblivious relay resource
-* A server operates both the Oblivious Gateway Resource and the target resource
+* A server operates both the oblivious gateway resource and the target resource

 Connections between the client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a